HouseTrip/housetrip.github.com/_posts/2013-11-11-data-tiering.md

 ## Data tiering

-"Data tiering is the mechanism we currently use to reduce database "contention for our search.
-It's inspired by the [double buffering](http://en.wikipedia.org/wiki/Multiple_buffering) used "in video cards.
+"Data tiering" is the mechanism we currently use to reduce database contention for our search.
+It's inspired by the
+[double buffering](http://en.wikipedia.org/wiki/Multiple_buffering) used
+in video cards.

 The idea is to have search queries not hit the main database tables and compete with updates and other queries, but instead have copies of relevant tables.
 Those tables will be refreshed every few minutes.
-We use it for all tables that get heave writes and reads.
+We use it for all tables that get heavy writes and reads.
 Every one of these regular tables now also has two clones: The *front* table and the *back* table.